saarinna/gisdev/README.md

 - A message will appear, telling that the polygon was saved succesfully.
 - Use browsers back button to get back to the main page.

-6. Click on Crop Data
+7. Click on Crop Data

 - Wait for the script to finish.
 - A message will appear, telling that the script has been ran succesfully.
 - Use browsers back button to get back to the main page.

-7. Click on Create Skyviewfactors and Wall Aspect and Ratio
+8. Click on Create Skyviewfactors and Wall Aspect and Ratio

 - Wait for the script to finish.
 - A message will appear, telling that the script has been ran succesfully.
 - Use browsers back button to get back to the main page.

-8. Click on Run SOLWEIG
+9. Click on Run SOLWEIG

 - Wait for the script to finish.
 - A message will appear, telling that the script has been ran succesfully.
 - Use browsers back button to get back to the main page.

-9. Click on View Result
+10. Click on View Result

 - A new window will open with a png image of the result.

-The tif files of the SOLWEIG output can be retrieved from django_server - data - output -solweig - Tmrt_average.tif
+The tif files of the SOLWEIG output can be retrieved from `/home/user/Documents/django_server/data/output/solweig`